Depression After Bariatric Surgery

 The most common symptoms include headache, difficulty sleeping, change in appetite, restlessness, agitation, trouble concentrating, feelings of helplessness and guilt, as well as sadness, aches and chest pains.

-Although fatigue after gastric bypass surgery can be common, it can also be a sign of depression.
+Although fatigue after gastric bypass surgery can be common, it is always important to outweigh other factors you might be feeling and discuss with your healthcare provider.

 If you or anyone you know is experiencing these symptoms, it’s important to seek help.
 If you don’t feel comfortable talking to a friend or family member, try seeking the help of a professional.